PortalPlayer

 PortalPlayer, Inc., founded in 1999, was a fabless semiconductor company that supplied system-on-a-chip semiconductors, firmware and software for personal media players.
 The company handled semiconductor design and firmware development, while subcontracting the actual semiconductor manufacturing to merchant foundries.

-It gained recognition as the company with which Apple contracted for development of the original iPod.
+It gained recognition as the company with which Apple contracted for the development of the original iPod.
 The company went public with an IPO in November 2004 and traded on the NASDAQ under ticker symbol PLAY.
 Sales to Apple grew to 90% of the company's gross revenue, which ultimately hurt the company when Apple switched media processor chip vendors in its iPod lines.

 On January 5, 2007, Nvidia Corporation announced that it had acquired PortalPlayer, Inc. for about $357 million.

 Products

 PortalPlayer 5002

 Dual ARM7TDMI cores with shared SRAM (3x 32KB banks).
 Errata in memory controller leads to halved data cache performance but fast SRAM.
 As the ARM7TDMI does not support cache coherency, individual ARM7TDMI cores do not have coherent views of DRAM.
 Custom logic is used to introduce coherency into the SRAM.